ptabasso2/oteljavalab/section03/README.md

 [root@pt-instance-1:/oteljavalab/section03/activity]$
 </pre>

-In order to add the sdk, we will simply add the following dependencies to the dependency bloc of the `build.gradle.kts` file
+In order to add the sdk, we will simply add the following dependencies to the dependency block of the `build.gradle.kts` file

 This should look like